-As of January 2022, we have 601 employees, of which 457 are located in the United States, 123 are located in Canada, and 21 are located in India.
-We occasionally use a small number of part-time and consultant resources to meet our operational needs and are generally not impacted by significant turnover year-to-year.
+As of January 2023, we have 600 employees, of which 496 are located in the United States, including Puerto Rico, 48 are located in Canada, and 56 are located in India.
+We occasionally use a small number of part-time and consultant resources to meet our operational needs and our turnover is in line with similar businesses in our industry and locations.
 We are committed to creating a diverse and inclusive work environment within all levels of the business.

-Attracting and retaining talented employees is critical to the success of our business, especially at our manufacturing operations in Baudette, Minnesota, which is located in a sparsely populated area of Northern Minnesota, with a population of less than 5,000.
+Attracting and retaining talented employees is critical to the success of our business, especially at our manufacturing operations in Baudette, Minnesota, which is located in a sparsely populated area of Northern Minnesota, with a population of approximately 1,100.
 As a result, it can be challenging to find sufficiently qualified personnel in all functional areas.
 To address this, we support remote working arrangements for a number of employees in several functions throughout the business, including at the executive level.
-Additionally, our compensation plans are designed to be competitive within the pharmaceuticals industry as well as competitive with local employers for jobs of a cross-industry nature.
+In September 2023, we opened a corporate office in Princeton, NJ which houses certain employees in our corporate, legal, and business functions.
+Additionally, our compensation plans are designed to be competitive within the pharmaceuticals industry as well as competitive with local employees for jobs of a cross-industry nature.
 Our approach provides ANI with the resources to recognize and reward employee performance, productivity, and quality commitment.
 Our total compensation program includes competitive base salaries, comprehensive benefits, and employee equity programs.

-Our U.S., Canada, and India facilities are committed to the safety and health of our employees, patient-customers and the general public.
+Our U.S. and India facilities are committed to the safety and health of our employees, patient-customers, and the general public.
 It is critical within our mission to ensure we keep our employees and customers safe while accomplishing our business goals.
 We accomplish these initiatives through the following: